citymont/symetrie/WIKI.md

 ## How to use slices ?

-Each slices are a combinaison of a shema and a template
+Each slice combinate a JSON schema and a Twig template.

-#### Shema
+#### Schema
-Schema are based on JSON-editor https://github.com/jdorn/json-editor/ you can use like that :
+Schema is based on JSON-editor https://github.com/jdorn/json-editor/ .
+You can create one like this :

 ```
 {